rocket-pool/old.docs.rocketpool.net/src/guides/testnet/mainnet.md

 - Get the latest configuration files from the installer archive, put them into `/srv/rocketpool`, and adjust them to match your node's setup
 :::

-At this point you're ready to migrate following [the installation guide](./native.md).
+At this point you're ready to migrate following the [native installation guide](../node/native.md).
 ::::
 :::::